-Frontera provides Crawl Frontier framework by managing when and what to crawl next, and checking for crawling goal accomplishment.
+Frontera provides crawl frontier framework by managing when and what to crawl next, and checking for crawling goal accomplishment.

-Frontera also provides replication, sharding and isolation of all parts of Frontera-based crawler to scale and distribute it.
+Frontera also provides replication, sharding and isolation of all crawler components to scale and distribute it.

 Frontera contain components to allow creation of fully-operational web crawler with Scrapy.
-Even though it was originally designed for Scrapy, it can also be used with any other Crawling framework/system as the framework offers a generic tool box.
+Even though it was originally designed for Scrapy, it can also be used with any other crawling framework/system as the framework offers a generic tool box.